BeOnAuto/narrative-sdk/README.md

         - `url` (optional) -  A URL to an XML file that describes the details pane for the asset.
 The details pane is a custom view that appears when the asset is clicked on in the Narrative Studio.
 - `settings` (optional) - The settings that the app will make available to users in the Narrative Studio.
 The settings saved by the user are available to the app via the SDK.
 - `fields` - The fields that the app will make available to users in the Narrative Studio
-    - `name` - A unique name for the field
+    - `name` - A unique name for the field.
-    - `label` - The label of the field as it will appear in the Narrative Studio
+    - `label` - The label of the field as it will appear in the Narrative Studio.
     - `type` - The type of the field.
-Supported types are `text`, `number`, `boolean`
+Supported types are `text`, `number`, `boolean`.
-    - `description` - The description of the field as it will appear in the Narrative Studio
+    - `description` - The description of the field as it will appear in the Narrative Studio.
-    - `required` - Whether the field is required or not
+    - `required` - Whether the field is required or not.
-    - `default` (optional) - The default value of the field
+    - `default` (optional) - The default value of the field.

 ### Details Pane

 The details pane is a custom view that appears when an entity is clicked on in the Narrative Studio.
 By default, the details pane is a simple view that displays the name of the entity and allows the user to enter a description.
-You can customize the details pane by providing a URL to an XML file that describes the elements you want to appear and optionally bind it's data to a read model.
+You can customize the details pane by providing a URL to an XML file that describes the elements you want to appear and optionally bind its data to a read model.
 The XML file should be hosted on a publicly accessible network location.

-the following elements are supported in the XML file:
+The following elements are supported in the XML file:

 - `detailsPane` - The root element of the XML file
 -